 We struggle to remember statistics because they often lack context and thus appear meaningless.
 Numbers need a narrative.
 For figures and statistics to affect your audience, you have to make them come to life.

 3. Logic alone doesn’t drive us…

 emotions also have a part to play.
-The Myers-Briggs personality test may suggest that some of us act out of logic and others emotion but none of us are exclusively logical or emotional.
-Some of us may think of ourselves as very logical beings but emotion always has a part to play in our decision-making.
+The Myers-Briggs personality test may suggest that some act out of logic and others emotion, but none of us are exclusively logical or emotional.
+Some of us may think of ourselves as very logical beings, but emotion always has a part to play in our decision-making.
 When it comes to purchasing decisions, both logic and emotion are heavily involved.

-The power of storytelling is that it allows us to seamlessly integrate logic and emotion.
-By describing the relationship between a cause and an effect we can satisfy our audience’s logical impulse and by presenting information as a story that involves success or personal improvement, for example, we can appeal to their emotions.
+The power of storytelling is that it allows us to integrate logic and emotion seamlessly.
+By describing the relationship between a cause and an effect, we can satisfy our audience’s logical impulse, and by presenting information as a story that involves success or personal improvement, for example, we can appeal to their emotions.

 Want to find out more about how sharing your personal or brand story can boost your business?
 Contact me and let’s chat!
 I’ll get in touch soon.About Monica Davis

-Monica Davis is an award-winning TV producer and host, media coach, and storyteller with 20+ years of experience in the media industry.
-She’s helped hundreds of professionals, entrepreneurs, and CEOs advance their vision and mission through creative brand narratives, which have attracted such benefits as more clients and customers, new speaking opportunities and lucrative business partnerships.
-Atela Productions is the recipient of five 2019 International Gold Hermes Awards which honors the best of the best who conceive, design and implement innovative ways to brand, market and communicate.
+Monica Davis is an award-winning TV producer and host, and brand narrative strategist with 20+ years of experience in the media industry.
+She’s helped hundreds of professionals, entrepreneurs, and CEOs advance their vision and mission through creative brand narratives, which have assisted them in attracting more clients and customers, new speaking opportunities and lucrative business partnerships.
+Her company, Atela Productions is the recipient of eight International Hermes Awards.

 "Thank you very much indeed for helping us tell our story.
 This is brilliant Monica."